 The devices of the LINAX PQ series are comprehensive instruments for the universal measurement and monitoring in power systems.
 They provide a wide range of functions, which may be extended using optional components.
 The nameplate on the device gives further details about the present version.
 A connection to the process environment may be established by means of communication interfaces, via digital I/O's, analog outputs or relays.
 The parameterization of the device is possible directly at the device or via web browser.

-The products of the LINAX PQ1000, PQ3000 and PQ5000 series are independently certified measurement devices of class A or S according to IEC 61000-4-30 Ed.
-3. They provide reliable and comparable information for regulatory authorities, negotiations with energy suppliers or internal quality control.
+The LINAX PQ5000 is an independently certified measurement devices of class A according to IEC 61000-4-30 Ed.
+3. It provides reliable and comparable information for regulatory authorities, negotiations with energy suppliers or internal quality control.